brianglass/anastasis/files/FathMat.md

 ****

-Then Psalm 118, the Evlogitaria and the YpakoÃ¯.
+Then Psalm 118, the Evlogitaria and the Ypakoï.

 Tone 6.